 For the last 15 years, I’ve been working in different online and software companies in Russia and last 7.5 years I am working in Hong Kong.

 I am a permanent resident of Hong Kong.

 1. Full circle of the Usability Research (online and in-person) of the websites and mobile apps (iOS, Android).

 - Conduct usability research with the participants online and offline.

 - Transfer research findings into design ideas and recommendations.

-- And even more – you will have a proof of the issues and understanding how to solve them.
+- And even more – you will have proof of the issues and an understanding of how to solve them.

 2. Idea, Concept and MVP Tests

 The earlier you start testing – the better.
 This will save you money and time.

 In 2016, I conducted an online remote usability test of a design idea for a feature no one was sure about.
 The main idea was to let the users use it and see the result.
 Surprisingly, with the help of 6 international users, the feature turned out to be useless, therefore the company saved money and effort implementing it.